Amanda Edwards: Houston City Council

 Edwards ran for Houston City Council in 2015 for At-Large Position 4 and won, succeeding C.O.
 Bradford.
 In the runoff, she received more votes than anyone in the municipal election, including the mayor, Sylvester Turner.
 During her tenure, Edwards served on the Transportation, Technology, and Infrastructure Committee and the Economic Development Committee; additionally, she was the Vice Chair of the Budget and Fiscal Affairs Committee.

 In the spring of 2016, Edwards authored an amendment for the city's annual budget process to create a task force for innovation and technology.
 She helped lead the efforts of the Task Force, which recommended, among other things, the creation of an innovation district.
-This new site, The Ion, will support the business district and accelerate investment in innovative technologies.
+This new site, The Ion, supports the business district and accelerate investment in innovative technologies.
 She also pushed efforts for the City of Houston to commence smart city planning.

 In addition to her work to support the innovation economy, Edwards initiated the creation of and led the Women- and Minority-Owned Business Task Force to identify ways to increase access to capital for women- and minority-owned businesses.

 Edwards also served as the Co-Vice Chair of the High-Capacity Transit Task Force (a group organized under the Houston-Galveston Area Council) where she advocated for high capacity transit options for the 8 county Houston-Galveston region.
 This was alongside her proposal for the addition of light rail and rapid transit options to ease congestion on Houston's highways.

 While on the Houston City Council, Edwards continued in disaster relief efforts after Houston was struck by Hurricane Harvey.
 She mobilized hundreds of volunteers to assist Harvey survivors by connecting them with help for flood damage, providing emergency supplies, case management and more.

 Edwards launched the Council Member Edwards’ Community Empowerment Signature Series to empower Houstonians to “be the solution” with respect to issues impacting their respective communities.
 This series provided programmatic opportunities ranging from senior conferences to film screenings and townhalls that served to educate, empower, and equip members of the community with the tools and the drive necessary for enacting positive change.

-Edwards declined to run for another term in order to run for the US Senate.

 2020 U.S. Senate race

 In 2020, Edwards announced that she was running for John Cornyn's US Senate seat in the 2020 United States Senate election in Texas.
-After announcing, she was identified by local media as one of the seven candidates to watch, along with Chris Bell, Annie Garcia, MJ Hegar, Sema Hernandez, Cristina Tzintzún Ramirez, and Royce West in a crowded race of 12 total declared candidates.
+After announcing, she was identified by local media as one of the seven candidates to watch in a crowded race with 12 declared candidates.
+Edwards placed fifth in the primary election with 10.14% of the vote.

-Edwards ran as a moderate Democrat.
-Coming in fifth place in the Democratic primary, she did not qualify for the runoff election.

-She endorsed West in the runoff.